Yoshino Kimura

-Yoshino Kimura (木村 佳乃, Kimura Yoshino) is a Japanese actress and singer.
+Yoshino Kimura (木村 佳乃, Kimura Yoshino) is a British-born Japanese actress and singer.
 She appeared on an episode of the Showtime series Masters of Horror.
+She is known for her starring roles as Chika in the drama film Lost Paradise (1997) and as Shizuka in the action western film Sukiyaki Western Django (2007).

 Kimura won the "Rookie of the Year" prize at the 21st Japan Academy Awards for her appearance in Shitsurakuen.

+Early life

+Kimura was born on 10 April 1976, in London, England, but grew up in Setagaya, Tokyo.
+Kimura also lived in New York City for three years because of her father's job.
+She attended the Department of English Literature and Art at Seijo University but did not graduate.

 Career

-Kimura appeared as Shizuka in the recent spaghetti-western Sukiyaki Western Django.
-As of 25 June 2007 she was slated to star in a new Japanese soap opera to be set in Australia.
+Kimura appeared as Shizuka in the 2007 spaghetti-western Sukiyaki Western Django.
+As of 25 June 2007, she was slated to star in a new Japanese soap opera to be set in Australia.
 Kimura also voiced Master Tigress in the Japanese dub of Kung Fu Panda and Kung Fu Panda 2.
 She also appears in Blindness as the First Blind Man's Wife.
-On 24 October 2010 she married Noriyuki Higashiyama.
+On 24 October 2010, she married Noriyuki Higashiyama.

-In 2007, Kimura took the title role in a TV Asahi tanpatsu (単発, TV movie), entitled Teresa Teng Monogatari (テレサ・テン物語), portraying the late Taiwanese superstar, who was (and continues to be) popular throughout Asia.
+In 2007, Kimura took the titular role in the TV Asahi tanpatsu (単発, TV movie) Teresa Teng Monogatari (テレサ・テン物語), portraying the late Taiwanese superstar, who was and continues to be popular throughout Asia.

 She played Kazusa Monzen and Aoi Monzen in the 2008 film Orochi: Blood.

-She also did the voice of Claire Folley in the game Professor Layton and the Unwound Future.
+She also voiced Claire Folley in the video game Professor Layton and the Unwound Future.